 7. Prune your trees

 When allowed to build up, ice and snow damage branches, which in turn can snap off trees and land on your house.
+Large overhanging tree branches could get heavy with snowfall and potentially break and fall onto your roof.
 If a tree is close to your home, prune its branches and cut down any low-hanging limbs before the start of the winter.

 8. Install wind-proofing materials

 Strong winds can cause substantial damage to your property.
 To help avoid wind damage this winter, install wind-proofing features such as permanent window shutters and impact-resistant shingles.
 You may also want to consider purchasing steel doors, as high winds can tear through other types of material more easily.